 By default, Active Directory replication remote procedure calls (RPC) occur dynamically over an available port through the RPC Endpoint Mapper (RPCSS) by using port 135.
 An administrator can override this functionality and specify the port that all Active Directory RPC traffic passes through.
 This procedure locks down the port.

-When you specify ports to use by using the registry entries that are mentioned in the More information section of this article, both Active Directory server-side replication traffic and client RPC traffic are sent to these ports by the endpoint mapper.
-This configuration is possible because all RPC interfaces that are supported by Active Directory are running on all ports on which it's listening.
+When you specify ports to use by using the registry entries in More information, both Active Directory server-side replication traffic and client RPC traffic are sent to these ports by the endpoint mapper.
+This configuration is possible because all RPC interfaces supported by Active Directory are running on all ports on which it's listening.

 This article doesn't describe how to configure AD replication for a firewall.
 Additional ports must be opened to make replication work through a firewall.
 For example, ports may need to be opened for the Kerberos protocol.
 To obtain a complete list of the required ports for services across a firewall, see Service overview and network port requirements for Windows.

 This section, method, or task contains steps that tell you how to modify the registry.
 However, serious problems might occur if you modify the registry incorrectly.
 Therefore, make sure that you follow these steps carefully.
 For added protection, back up the registry before you modify it.
 Then, you can restore the registry if a problem occurs.
 For more information about how to back up and restore the registry, see How to back up and restore the registry in Windows.

 When you connect to an RPC endpoint, the RPC runtime on the client contacts the RPCSS on the server at a well-known port (135).
 And it obtains the port to connect to for the service supporting desired RPC interface.
 It assumes that the client doesn't know the complete binding.
 It's the situation with all AD RPC services.